ysyk2021/ai-powered-sales-and-marketing-driving-revenue-and-customer-engagement/src/chapter-4-2.md

-# Key Factors to Consider When Choosing AI Tools

 Choosing the right AI tools and technologies is essential for successful implementation of AI-powered sales and marketing strategies.
 In this chapter, we will discuss key factors to consider when choosing AI tools.